Emergence of Gaussian fields in noisy quantum chaotic dynamics: WKB Ansatz on the universal cover

 and the vector field $H^1_{\wit{q}_\omega}$ is defined in local canonical coordinates by

-\end{prop} We will present detailed results concerning the regularity of this WKB solution and a precise remainder estimate in Section \ref{sec:RegularityOfWKB} below.
+\red{In \eqref{eq:WKB2.0} the first and third term on the right hand side act as (pseudo-)differential operators whereas the second and fourth term act by multiplication on the functions $b_{n-1}$ in \eqref{eq:WKB_Ansatz.0}.
+Moreover, in the \ref{eq:Pot} $\mathcal{R}_{\delta,t}=0$.} \end{prop} We will present detailed results concerning the regularity of this WKB solution and a precise remainder estimate in Section \ref{sec:RegularityOfWKB} below.
 For now, we turn to the proof of the above proposition which will take up the rest of the current section.

-Recall that, to ease the notation, we shall drop the tilde notation, until it becomes relevant to distinguish between the lifted and non-lifted quantities.